dib-lab/2020-paper-sourmash-gather/manuscript.md

 with 91.8 genomes present on each sample on average.
 Each sample is 5 GB in size, and both short-read (Illumina) and long-read (PacBio) simulated sequencing data is available.
+(CTB: check citations / content of latest actual CAMI pub.)

-Since min-set-cov yields only a collection of genomes rather than a species list, we developed an approach for extracting a taxonomic profile from the minimum set cover.
-We implemented the following procedure for taxonomic profiling: first, we take the known species designation for each genome from the NCBI taxonomy.
-Then, for each genome match, we calculate the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed.
+Since min-set-cov yields only a collection of genomes rather than a species list, we implemented the following procedure for generating a taxonomic profile for a given metagenome cover: for each genome match, we use the species designation in the NCBI taxonomy for that genome.
+Then, we calculate the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (red circles in @fig:gather0 (a)).
 We use this fraction to weight the contribution of the genome's species designation towards the metagenome taxonomy.
-This produce an estimate of that species' contribution that is normalized by the genome size.
+This produces an estimate of that species' taxonomic contribution to the metagenome, normalized by the genome size.

 ![
 Comparison per taxonomic rank of methods in terms of completeness, purity (1% filtered), and L1 norm.